check-spelling-sandbox/materialize/doc/developer/testdrive.md

 ## Resource sharing and reuse across tests

 By default, `testdrive` will clean up the environment and Mz prior to running each test.
-In certain situations, two or more testdrive invocations need to run consequtively while being able to operate on the same database objects.
+In certain situations, two or more testdrive invocations need to run consecutively while being able to operate on the same database objects.
 The options below help to ensure successful cooperation.

 #### `--no-reset`

-By default, `testdrive` will clean up its environment as much as it can before the start of the test, which includes Mz databases, etc. If two consequtive invocations of `testdrive` need to be able to operate on the same objects, e.g. database tables, the second invocation needs to run with `--no-reset`
+By default, `testdrive` will clean up its environment as much as it can before the start of the test, which includes Mz databases, etc. If two consecutive invocations of `testdrive` need to be able to operate on the same objects, e.g. database tables, the second invocation needs to run with `--no-reset`

 #### `--seed <seed>`